 M.A.
 Experimental Humanities and Social Engagement (Concentration: Gender Politics), New York University

 B.A.
 English & Creative Writing, Colorado College

-Raegan Truax is a performance artist and scholar working broadly across the disciplines of performance studies, dance, gender and sexuality studies, art history, and visual culture.
-Her research explores questions about time, memory, territory, affective exchange, and labor—particularly in regard to queer feminist histories of subversive art and protest.
+Raegan Truax is a performance artist and scholar working broadly across the disciplines of performance studies, dance, gender and sexuality studies, art history, visual culture, and disability studies.
+Their research explores questions about time, memory, territory, affective exchange, and labor—particularly in regard to queer feminist histories of subversive art, abolition, and radical resistance.

-Truax is working on her first book Durational Performance: Temporalities of the Untimely Body which focuses on global women artists who bend, suspend, and manipulate time as a political material.
+Truax is working on their first book Durational Performance: Temporalities of the Untimely Body which focuses on global women and/or genderqueer artists who bend, suspend, and manipulate time as a political material.

 Scholarship About Truax

 Bobel, Chris and Breanne Fahs.
 “The Messy Politics of Menstrual Activism.”
 Nevertheless, They Persisted: Feminisms and Continued Resistance in the U.S. Women's Movement, edited by Jo Reger, New York, New York: Routledge, 151-169, 2019